 - You are/were in receipt of a Disabled Student Allowance (DSA) as part of their undergraduate studies or is receiving/received support from their undergraduate university’s disability office.

 While not part of the bursary criteria, we encourage application from BAME students.

 If you have faced challenging personal circumstances during your undergraduate studies or prior to entry, we encourage you to include this information in the relevant section of the application form.
 For example, you may have with caring responsibilities for another family member, or have experienced interruptions to study.

 How to apply

-Depending on which criteria you meet, you may be asked to submit additional documents as supporting evidence.
-These must be submitted by Monday, 5 June, and could include:
+Depending on which criteria you meet, you may be asked to submit additional documents as supporting evidence, which could include: